kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

    - The Ingress Gateway for external traffic
    - The Cluster Local Gateway for internal traffic
 2. KFServing creates a Istio virtual service to specify routing rule for predictor, transformer, explainer and canary
-3. KNative creates a Istio virtual serivice to configure the gateway to route the user traffic to correct revision
+3. KNative creates a Istio virtual service to configure the gateway to route the user traffic to correct revision
 4. If the revision pods are ready, the kubernetes service sends the requests to the queue proxy sidecar.
 5. The queue proxy sends single or multi-threaded requests that the KFServing container can handle at a time.
 6. If the queue proxy has more requests than it can handle, the autoscaler creates more pods to handle additional requests.